Analogy of the Sun: Analysis

 The allusion to "...that which becomes and perishes..." relates to all of that which is perceived by the bodily senses.
 The bodily senses make it clear that all visible things are subject to change, which Socrates categorizes into either the change of becoming or the change of perishing.
 Socrates argues that the bodily senses can only bring us to opinions, conveying an underlying assumption that true knowledge is of that which is not subject to change.

 Instead, Socrates continues, knowledge is to be found in "... that region in which truth and real being brightly shine..."
 (508d) This is the intelligible illuminated by the highest idea, that of goodness.
 Since truth and being find their source in this highest idea, only the souls that are illumined by this source can be said to possess knowledge, whereas those souls which turn away are "...mingled with darkness...".
 This subject is later vividly illustrated in the Allegory of the Cave (514a–520a), where prisoners bound in a dark cave since childhood are examples of these souls turned away from illumination.

 Socrates continues by explaining that though light and sight both resemble the Sun neither can identify themselves with the Sun.
 Just as the Sun is rated higher than both light and sight, so is goodness rated more highly than knowledge and truth.
 It is goodness which allows us to know the truth and makes it possible to have knowledge.
 Hence goodness is more valuable than truth and knowledge as it holds a higher place.
-Through this analogy, Socrates helped Glaucon come to the realization that Goodness is of inestimable value, being both the source of knowledge and truth, as well as more valuable and unattainable than both.
+Through this allegory, Socrates helped Glaucon come to the realization that Goodness is of inestimable value, being both the source of knowledge and truth, as well as more valuable and unattainable than both.

 Socrates also makes it clear that the Sun cannot be looked at, so it cannot be known from sense perception alone.
 Even today, humans still use all kinds of mathematical models, the physics of electromagnetic measurements, deductions, and logic to further know and understand the real sun as a fascinating being.
 The actual being is always far beyond our words, our thoughts, and our measurements.
 We truly can never fully look at and know the entire Sun, by the empirical method.

 Plato further equates the Sun to the ultimate form of goodness by calling them both sources of "generation".
 The sunlight not only makes objects visible but is necessary for their growth and nourishment, similarly to how goodness not only makes it possible for things to be known, but also allows for things to be.

 The sun provides not only the power of being seen for things seen, but, as I think you will agree, also their generation and growth and nurture, although it is not itself generation...